samtron1412/docs/soc/edu/learning.md

 # Tips and Tricks

+## Getting Intense focus in a short session of studying

+- Choose only one task to complete
+- Don't distract yourself by eating, entertainment
+- Make sure the tools to work on the task are ready
+- Timers if you don't have any deadline
+- Work alone
+- Recovery: relaxing, not too much
+    + Eating and watching YouTube, reading Manga

 ## Tips for multiple choices

 - Don't go through question in a linear fashion.
 Take a few minutes to